 Stone bruises are deep bruises of the fat pad of the heel or ball of the foot.
 It’s most often due to an impact injury, but it can also happen after stepping on a hard object.
 The pain feels like walking on a pebble.

-Heel fractures are usually a high-impact injury, such as an injury resulting from a fall or car accident.
+Heel fractures are usually a high-impact injury, such as an injury resulting from a fall or an accident.
 In some cases, the heel bone may shatter.
 The symptoms are heel pain, bruising, swelling, or trouble walking.